pagekey/website/_posts/2017-06-23-how-to-implement-a-queue-in-python.md

 # peek

 Let's say that you just made it to the front of the line.
 All the clerks are busy, but you know someone who works there.
-Your long time pal looks up from their work and yells, "What's going on?"
+Your long time pal looks up from a pile of work and yells, "What's going on?"

 How did they know you were there?
 They had to `peek` at the front of the line to recognize your face.